Small-amplitude Compressible Magnetohydrodynamic Turbulence Modulated by Collisionless Damping in Earth's Magnetosheath: Observation Matches Theory: Introduction

-\textit{Introduction}.--- Plasma turbulence, particularly its compressible component, plays a crucial role in numerous astrophysical processes, such as the heating and acceleration of solar wind, cosmic ray transport, and star formation \cite{Bruno2013,Federrath2018,Verscharen2019,Yan2021}.
-The current model of plasma turbulence is typically characterized by a three-way process: (1) energy injection on large scales \cite{Matthaeus1986,Chandran2018}, (2) inertial energy cascade following some self-similar power law scaling, and (3) dissipation caused by certain kinetic physical processes on small scales \cite{Bruno2014,Kiyani2015}.
-Inertial energy cascade, the most characteristic signature of magnetohydrodynamic (MHD), has been effectively described using incompressible MHD models such as the isotropic theory (IK65) \cite{Iroshnikov,Kraichnan1965} and scale-dependent anisotropic turbulence theory (GS95) \cite{Goldreich1995}.
-The nearly incompressible (NI) theory has also been used to explain some phenomena related to compressible solar wind turbulence \cite{Zank1992,Zank1993}.
-However, compressible MHD turbulence is subjected to various damping processes while following the inertial energy cascade \cite{Barnes1966,Barnes1967,Yan2004,Suzuki2006}, which is still not completely understood.
-Fully comprehending how damping truncates compressible MHD turbulence is an inseparable piece for depicting turbulence in real astrophysical plasma.
+Plasma turbulence, particularly its compressible component, plays a crucial role in numerous astrophysical processes, such as the heating and acceleration of solar wind, cosmic ray transport, and star formation \citep{Bruno2013,Yan2021}.
+The current model of plasma turbulence is typically characterized by three steps: (1) energy injection on large scales \citep{Matthaeus1986,Cho2003}, (2) inertial energy cascade following some self-similar power law scaling \citep{Ng1996,Horbury2008}, and (3) dissipation caused by certain kinetic physical processes on small scales \citep{Leamon1998,Leamon1999,Yan2002,Alexandrova2009,Sahraoui2009}.
+Inertial energy cascade, the most characteristic signature of magnetohydrodynamic (MHD) turbulence, has been effectively described using incompressible MHD models such as the isotropic theory (IK65) \citep{Iroshnikov,Kraichnan1965} and scale-dependent anisotropic turbulence theory (GS95) \citep{Goldreich1995}.
+The nearly incompressible (NI) theory has also been used to explain some phenomena related to compressible solar wind turbulence \citep{Zank1992,Zank1993}.
+However, within the inertial energy cascade, compressible MHD turbulence undergoes damping processes \citep{Barnes1966,Barnes1967,Yan2004,Suzuki2006}, which is still not completely understood.
+Fully comprehending how damping affects compressible MHD turbulence is integral for portraying turbulence in actual plasma environment.